 WHAT AM I CONSENTING TO DOCTOR?

 Today there is more of a patient-centred focus to medical advice and decision making – gone are the days when what the doctor thought best was acceptable.
 Now the patient has a right to be involved and understand the options and risks of his or her treatment.
-Anne Maguire, Head of Personal Injury explains that…
+Anne Maguire, Personal Injury Lawyer explains that recent case…

 Dispute Resolution & Litigation